Malcolm Smith (American politician): Political career

+New York State Senate

 Smith was first elected to the New York State Senate in a 2000 special election.
 He was elected minority leader in January 2007, succeeding David Paterson.
 After the 2008 state elections, Democrats gained a majority of seats in the State Senate for the first time in 40 years, and Smith was subsequently chosen as Majority Leader and Temporary President of the body in January 2009.
 He was the first African American to hold this position.
 However, on June 8 of that year, Sens.
 Pedro Espada Jr. and Hiram Monserrate joined with the thirty Republicans in voting to replace Smith as Senate Majority Leader, triggering the 2009 New York State Senate leadership crisis.
 The crisis concluded the following month when Espada and Monserrate abandoned their alliance with the Republicans and rejoined the Senate Democratic Conference.
 As a compromise, Smith retained only the title of Temporary President of the Senate, with the title of Majority Leader going to Espada.

-Smith's legislative achievements included securing funding for a health clinic in Hollis, a toxic waste cleanup project in Jamaica, and a three-bill package to combat child sexual abuse.
+Smith's legislative achievements included a three-bill package to combat child sexual abuse.
 He also helped launch a series of forums statewide for prevention of foreclosure.

-Smith also sought to curb gun violence.
+Smith also secured funding for a program to curb gun violence.
 In the wake of the Sean Bell shooting incident, Smith created and chaired the Tri-Level Legislative Task Force, which released a report on increasing public confidence in law enforcement and the criminal justice system.
 Some of its recommendations were passed by the state legislature.

+In 2010, a federal grand jury investigated Smith's involvement in various nonprofit groups.
+Also in 2010, Smith stated that if the Democrats retained control of the State Senate in the 2010 elections, he would direct his caucus to use gerrymandering and "draw the lines so that Republicans will be in oblivion for the next twenty years."

 Smith was re-elected to his State Senate seat without opposition in 2012.
 Following his reelection, he joined forces with the Independent Democratic Conference to form a "bipartisan governing coalition" with Senate Republicans.

+Following Smith's April 2013 arrest on corruption charges, he was expelled from the Independent Democratic Conference.
+In September 2014, Smith's Democratic primary challenger, former New York City Councilman Leroy Comrie, defeated him in a landslide.

+2013 New York City mayoral election

-He expressed interest in running for mayor of New York City as a Republican in the 2013 mayoral election.
+Smith expressed interest in running for mayor of New York City as a Republican in the 2013 mayoral election.
 He would have needed a Wilson Pakula certification in order to do so.
 His attempts to obtain that certification led to his April 2, 2013 arrest by the FBI for allegedly attempting to bribe Republican leaders whose permission he needed to run for mayor on the Republican ticket despite being a registered Democrat.
-Following Smith's arrest, he was expelled from the Independent Democratic Conference.
-In September 2014, Smith's Democratic primary challenger, former New York City Councilman Leroy Comrie, defeated him in a landslide.

-Controversies

-In 2010, a federal grand jury investigated Smith's involvement in various nonprofit groups.

-In 2010, Smith stated that if the Democrats retained control of the State Senate in the 2010 elections, he would direct his caucus to use gerrymandering and "draw the lines so that Republicans will be in oblivion for the next twenty years."
-The Democrats lost control of the chamber in that election and his threat would not be fulfilled.